hssm/anki-addons/README.md

 - Total answer time
 - Tags

-The majority of the other fields will serve no use for just about everybody, except for maybe add-on author.s
+The majority of the other fields will serve no use for just about everybody, except for maybe add-on authors.